 Taking your story to the media

 4. Contacting the journalist – Just sending the press release to the journalist is not enough.
-You still need to offer the journalist other pieces of information that will help colour the story – it might be offering an interview with you or one of the Clubs, inviting them to attend etc.
+You still need to offer the journalist other pieces of information that will help – it might be offering an interview with you or one of the Clubs, inviting them to attend etc.

 - There is a crew entered that are all family members